Year 10 & 11 Options

 2 Hour Exam Paper

-• Learners answer three compulsory questions on three texts
+Students answer three compulsory questions on three texts and write one piece of original non-fiction.

 Coursework Portfolio